Forty Thousand Kilometers Under Quantum Protection: NOTE 3. Signal amplification

 where $g = \kappa\sqrt{N}t/\hbar$ and $t$ is effective time of interaction between the photonic mode and atomic medium.
 Besides considering the channel acting on the propagating state, we also have to consider a conjugate channel acting on the creation operator $\hat{a}$ (it will be needed in the following cryptanalysis)

 In practice, the performance of erbium-doped fiber amplifiers (EDFAs) suffers from technical limitations, which arise in addition to the amplification limits on added quantum noise.
 These limitations are mainly caused by two factors: (i) the atomic population may be not completely inverted throughout the media, (ii) there may be coupling imperfection between the optical mode and the doped fiber section or main part of the fiber.
-We will imply that these factors are accounted for in the loss channel prior to the amplification channel, as shown in Ref.\,[\onlinecite{Sanguinetti}].\\
+We will imply that these factors are accounted for in the loss channel prior to the amplification channel, as shown in Ref.\,[\onlinecite{Sanguinetti}].
+The canonical transformation of the loss channel is